Chapter 1:

 Silence.

 And then, she realizes.
 A rather obvious conclusion, yet one people usually look away from.
-After all, the chance of such an untimely situation is one in a million.
+After all, the chance of such an untimely situation is one in ten million.
 However, she immediately comes to terms with it, almost as if a weight has lifted off her chest.

 Yes, I'm dying.